peter-power-594/markup-markdown/readme.txt

 == Description ==

-This plugin replaces the Gutenberg block editor (or the classic TinyMCE) on the edit screen with [EasyMDE](https://github.com/Ionaru/easy-markdown-editor), a markdown editor based on CodeMirror.
+This plugin replaces the Gutenberg block editor (or the classic TinyMCE) on the edit screen with [EasyMDE](https://github.com/Ionaru/easy-markdown-editor), a markdown editor based on CodeMirror, fine-tuned to work smoothly with the WordPress admin panels.

-The content is saved with the markdown syntax in the database and is rendered on the frontend via wordpress native filters thanks to the [Parsedown](https://parsedown.org) PHP library.
+The content is saved with the markdown syntax in the database and is rendered on the frontend thanks to the [Parsedown](https://parsedown.org) PHP library after being sanitized via WordPress native filters.

 That's pretty all you should know.
 It's under active development, keep in touch and feel free [to drop a line on the forum](https://wordpress.org/support/plugin/markup-markdown/), [to let a rating](https://wordpress.org/support/plugin/markup-markdown/reviews/) or even support me by buying a coffee !